-Corrugated: This will mark the second full year that we've used recycled corrugated boxes for all shipments leaving our US warehouse.
+Corrugated: This will mark the third full year that we've used recycled corrugated boxes for all shipments leaving our US warehouse.
 We also have specified a heavier weight box that allows us to reuse the box up to three additional times, thus saving natural resources and reducing costs substantially.
+New in 2012 is implementation of a software-based solution that allows Omanhene to compress paper communications such that many 2 page documents can be printed on one page, if the second page would have a minimal amount of text.
+This has reduced paper consumption by over 40 percent this year.